Daily or binge drinking

 Reconnecting with the person beneath the drinking.

+This is not a crisis service.
+If anyone is in immediate danger call 999.
 For urgent mental health support, call Lifeline free on 0808 808 8000.
 Lifeline is free on 0808 808 8000, and the Samaritans are on 116 123.

 Ballymena questions

-A free fifteen-minute consultation is the easiest place to start.
-No commitment, just a chance for both of us to see if this feels right for you in Ballymena.
+A free fifteen-minute call is the simplest place to start — no obligation, just a chance to see if we are the right fit.